loewydesign/loewy-assets/README.md

 ## Tasks

 - `gulp css`

+	Adds automatic prefixes to the source CSS files and moves them to the public directory (the source files themselves are not affected).
+No concatenation is performed, as that should be done by the CSS preprocessor.

+	See the `css` portion of the configuration object in [config.js](config.js).

 - `gulp js`

+	Concatenates JS assets into user-defined modules and places them in the public directory.

+	See the `js` portion of the configuration object in [config.js](config.js).

 - `gulp sprites`

+	Automatically generates a fingerprinted PNG spritesheet.

 - `gulp svg-sprites`

+	Automatically generates a fingerprinted SVG spritesheet.

 - `gulp clean-[css/js/sprites/svg-sprites/all]`

+	Cleans corresponding public directory.
+These commands are automatically run where appropriate, but could be triggered manually to clean up.

 - `gulp deploy-css`

+	Fingerprints the CSS files in the public directory and saves a `rev-manifest.json` file with mappings from the original filenames to the fingerprinted filenames.

 - `gulp deploy-js`

+	Fingerprints the JS files in the public directory and saves a `rev-manifest.json` file with mappings from the original filenames to the fingerprinted filenames.

 ## Credits